klaarnut/user-docs/en/glossary.md

 ## R
 **Right Menu**

-The menu on the right hand lower the Admin Top Bar.
+The menu on the right hand under the Admin Top Bar.
 It's mostly for current page configuration and to switch to other page.

 ## S
 **Section**